General Techniques of Using Diagrams

 - Finding usages of the selected node element.

 - To select an element, just click it in diagram.

 - To select multiple adjacent elements, keep Shift pressed and click the desired elements, or just drag a lasso around the elements to be selected.

 - To select multiple non-adjacent elements, keep Ctrl+Shift pressed and click the desired elements.

 - To select a member of a node element, double-click the node element, and then use the arrow keys, or the mouse pointer.

 To manage diagram layout

-- Right-click the diagram background, and choose Layout command of the diagram context menu.
+- Right-click the diagram background, and choose command of the diagram context menu.
 Next, select the desired layout from the submenu.